 Sandblasting is the process of using compressed air to shoot small particles of sand through a hose against the stone to carve out a design.
 It is considered the most effective method for headstone engraving as it creates a visually impressive design that does not cause any unwanted chips or marks in the stone.

 The downside to traditional engraving as opposed to etching is that wind, rain, and dirt can often collect in the carved areas which will soften the design over time.
 Engraved designs often weather quicker than etched designs.

-The cost of headstone engraving can vary vastly depending on the requested design and the stone being used.
-Contact us today for more information.
+The cost of headstone engraving can vary significantly depending on the requested design and the stone being used.

 Etching is a modern solution to headstone design that has become hugely popular thanks to the incredible level of detail that can be achieved.
 It is commonly used to recreate photographs or intricate images on the stone.

 Only the most skilled stone masons have the ability to hand etch designs into stone; it is a hugely sought-after skill that requires great stonemasonry expertise to achieve.
 Hand etching is carried out using a diamond tipped engraving tool that is used to etch the image into the stone one dot at a time.